(A blind pig was another term for a speakeasy, or illicit establishment during prohibition)

-One fine day, some of the DWA crew set out in pursuit of gold medal tailwater bows.
+One fine day, some of the DWA crew set out in pursuit of gold medal tailwater Colorado rainbow trout.
 We knew we we're in for some technical fishing but we had no clue that the trout had been bribed with hush money.
 In fact the lips were so tight, both my partner and I resorted to trying to spook trout out of likely holding spots just for proof that they were actually in the river.
 A maddening state of affairs because we couldn't see fish even after many of these attempts.
 We kept after it, as we tend to do, and by late afternoon only a few fish came to hand.
 For whatever reason, this simply wasn't good enough.
 I distinctly remember meeting up at the car in the late afternoon to figure out why things weren't living up to our expectations, and more importantly, what to do next.
 The first order of business was figuring out where the fish were hiding.
 With low flows below a dam, the likely place to expect trout would be up close against the dam's outflow.
 One problem… due to safety and security, we couldn't gain legal access to the water spilling directly out of the dam.
 Remember how I mentioned youth and trout madness?

 My friend shed his vest, rod, net, really all accessories that could hold him back, and crossed that un-crossable line.
 Simply a scouting mission, we needed data to confirm our hypothesis.
 Not soon after, I spotted him re-emerging with the facial expression that gave me all the information I needed.
 Trout truly are masters at optimizing.
 They made their way right up to the dam face, finding a reliable source for feeding, where cool oxygenated water was bathing them, and the pièce de ré·sis·tance: relief from anglers.
 To this day, I don't fully understand what may have caused the mass exodus from the lower reaches of this tailwater, but any worthy trout was up at the dam.